Learning Optimal Prescriptive Trees from Observational Data: Proposed Formulations

 \subsubsection{Fairness in Treatment Assignment.}

 Our formulations can be used to learn trees where treatments are assigned fairly across groups.
-Concretely, we will say that a policy satisfies treatment assignment parity if the probability of assigning a particular treatment is equal across protected groups.
-We let $\sets P$ collect all levels of a (collection of) protected covariates (e.g., levels of race and LGBTQ status).
-Accordingly, we let $P_i \in \sets P$ represent the value of the protected feature(s) of datapoint~$i$.
-It is worth noting that the features in $\sets P$ are usually not included in covariates $X$ to make sure that the policy does not make decisions based on protected features.
-To ensure that the learned policy satisfies treatment assignment parity up to a bias $\delta$, we may augment~\eqref{eq:robust} with the constraint
+Concretely, we will say that a policy satisfies treatment assignment parity if the probability of assigning a particular treatment is equal across protected groups. \newnj{This constraint is similar to notions of fairness in the classification setting, for which there is a rich literature -- see, e.g., \cite{dwork2012fairness, zemel2013learning, bolukbasi2016man, hardt2016equality, zafar2017fairness, olfat2018spectral, jo2022fairness}.} We let $\sets P$ collect \newnj{all protected covariates (e.g., LGBTQ status or categories of race)}.
+Accordingly, we let \newnj{$P_x \in \sets P$} represent the value of the protected feature(s) of \newnj{covariate~$x$}.
+It is worth noting that the features in~$\sets P$ are usually not included in covariates~$X$ to make sure that the policy does not make decisions based on protected features.
+To ensure that the learned policy satisfies treatment assignment parity up to a bias $\delta$, we may augment~\eqref{eq:robust}\newnj{, \eqref{eq:ipw_mio}, and \eqref{eq:dm_mio}} with the constraint

 In a similar fashion, we will say that a policy satisfies \textit{conditional} treatment assignment parity if the probability of assigning a particular treatment is equal across protected groups, conditional on some legitimate feature(s) that affect the outcome.
 For instance, in prescribing housing resources to people experiencing homelessness, one may require that all individuals with the same vulnerability have the same likelihood of receiving a certain treatment.
 We let $\sets A$ be the set of features indicative of risk, and let $A_i \in \sets A$ be the value of the risk feature of datapoint $i$.
-Conditional treatment assignment parity is satisfied up to a bias $\delta$ and for all features $a \in \sets A$ by adding the following constraint to \eqref{eq:robust},
+Conditional treatment assignment parity is satisfied up to a bias $\delta$ and for all features $a \in \sets A$ by adding the following constraint to \eqref{eq:robust}\newnj{, \eqref{eq:ipw_mio}, and \eqref{eq:dm_mio}},

-\subsubsection{Fairness in Treatment Outcomes}
+\subsubsection{Fairness in Treatment Outcomes.}

-.
 Our formulations can also be used to ensure fairness in expected outcomes across groups.
 In general, this requires the average expected outcomes of a protected group $p \in \sets P$ to be above some threshold~$\gamma_p$ $\in \mathbb R$:

 For example, \cite{bertsimas2013fairness} set $\gamma_p := \sum_{i \in \sets I: P_i = p} Y_i$, i.e., the expected outcomes of all protected groups under the learned policy should be greater than or equal to what was observed in the data.
 Alternatively, the constraint can be used to impose max-min fairness to protect the outcomes of the groups that are worst off, see \cite{rawls1974some}.
 In this case, one sets $\gamma_p := \gamma$ for all $p \in \sets P$, where $\gamma$ is the largest value for which the MIO problem remains feasible.